xrtlibrary/xrtlibrary-traverse/README.md

 Load JSON object from current inner object (a string).

 <u>Exception(s)</u>:
- - *Traverse.ParseError*: Raised when the failed to parse the JSON object.
+ - *Traverse.ParseError*: Failed to parse the JSON object.
- - *Traverse.TypeError*: Raised if the inner object is not string.
+ - *Traverse.TypeError*: The inner object is not string.

 <u>Return value</u>:
  - (*Traverse*) The parsed JSON object wrapped with *Traverse*.